gabrielgt/EvergineDocs/manual/graphics/effects/effect_metatags.md

 ## Override Render Layer Metatags

-Theses tags allows the pass modify the render layer properties when the render pipeline run this pass.
+These tags allow the pass to modify the render layer properties when the render pipeline runs this pass.
 To know more details about the RenderLayer properties read this [section](../render_layers.md):

 | Rasterization Process Tag      |  Description                               |